Difficulty-Controllable Cloze Question Distractor Generation: Experiments

 \paragraph{Candidate Filtering}

 To ensure the quality of the augmented distractors, we applied a two-step filtering process.
-For grammatical validation, we used LanguageTool to eliminate ungrammatical or nonsensical candidates.
+For grammatical validation, we used LanguageTool and deleted 2\% of the candidates which were ungrammatical or nonsensical.
 To assess contextual correctness, we prompted GPT-4o mini in a 2-shot cloze QA format to detect distractors that fit the blank better than the original answer.
-This filtering was repeated three times per question, resulting in the removal of 21.31\% of generated distractors.
+This filtering was repeated three times, resulting in the removal of 21.31\% of generated distractors.
 Prompt templates are detailed in Appendix~\ref{sec:filtering}.

 \paragraph{Difficulty Clustering}